 - Review and Send Order.

-They are intended to secure a profit from an already opened position should the market price of the traded instrument make an upward movement 📈.
+It is intended to secure a profit from an already opened position should the market price of the traded instrument make an upward movement 📈.
+For example, if a stock currently trades at $50 per share, an investor might place a sell limit order for $55 per share.
+The order will only be filled if the stock price rises to the specified price.

 The Limit Sell price should be above the current Sell price, otherwise, it will be converted into a Market Order again.